Meteor-Community-Packages/Meteor-CollectionFS/README.md

     });
 ```
 *In the future there will be made an alias making it ```ContactsFS.allow({```*
+*It's here you can add restrictions eg. on content-types, filesizes etc.*

 ##Uploading file
 ####1.
 Adding the view: